 The Discussion section represents the analysis of your research paper.
 It has to be presented in an understandable and intriguing way to the readers who are interested in studying the analysis of results.
-It is what all of your hard-work of writing the hypothesis, collecting and designing the data, conducting the statistical analysis of graphs and preparing the summary sums up to.
-The discussion section of a research paper has a sole purpose of explaining every single step from initiation of the research to the result.
+It is what all of your hard work of writing the hypothesis, collecting and designing the data, conducting the statistical analysis of graphs and preparing the summary sums up to.
+The discussion section of a research paper has the sole purpose of explaining every single step from the initiation of the research to the result.
 Therefore, it is extremely important that a researcher understands how to write the discussion section of a research paper.

 Here are the major elements to keep in mind while writing the discussion section;

 1. The Relevance of the Research: The purpose of every research is to implement the results for the positive development of the relevant subject.
 The discussion should have these major factors listed before beginning to describe how the research was conceived and the sequence of developments that took place.